neuecc/ZeroFormatter/README.md

 C# Schema
 ---
-ZeroFormatter has no schema but has schema so C# can be schema.
-You can define schema by C# and analyze by Roslyn.
+The schema of ZeroFormatter is C# itself.
+You can define the schema in C# and analyze it with Roslyn to generate in another language or C#(such as zfc.exe).

 ```csharp
 namespace /* Namespace */